Share This Listing

 Market Drivers

 Ashland's residential market combines limited new-construction inventory with steady absorption and strong locational fundamentals.
 Surrounding single-family home values within one mile of the site averaged more than $550,000 in 2025, with active comparable new-construction product (Kestrel Park) currently selling from the mid-$700,000s.
-The City's Comprehensive Plan emphasizes infill and mixed-use development within the UGB, presenting a limited-window opportunity for developers to secure plan-aligned land in a city-endorsed growth area.
-Proximity to Southern Oregon University, Ashland High School, and major regional employment centers reinforces both near-term development potential and long-term strategic value.
+The City's Comprehensive Plan emphasizes infill and mixed-use development within the UGB, presenting a limited-window opportunity for developers to secure a plan-aligned position ahead of the district's broader buildout.

 Data Room Click Here to Access